Education · Support · Rescue · Shelter · Wheelchair Assistance

 blind and landed in shelter where he was exposed to a deadly respiratory

 virus.
-We had him admitted for a few nights at a local Pittsburg vet
+We had him admitted for a few nights at a local Pittsburg

-continue treatment at our hospital.
+finally stable enough to travel down to Maryland, we continued treatment at our hospital.
 Gentle Ben has rebounded very

 have taken Ben to our eye specialist, "Ben's eyes are